 Once the game is on and people are sitting around the beloved box there is often a conversation that begins.
 It usually is focused around the game/event they are watching and the experience is more enjoyable.
 In other words, its more fun to watch a game of Rugby with friends than on our own.

-Social media lets people take that conversation outside of the room, outside of the stadium and off the television.
+Social media management lets people take that conversation outside of the room, outside of the stadium and off the television.
 As people share their thoughts on the game the experience is now felt all over the world from anyone who is interested.

 If you don’t understand what I am talking about here run a search on twitter the next time your team is playing a match and see what the twitter community is saying about the game.